-Milan Kundera’s The Unbearable Lightness of Being proposes evidence for the thesis of harkening back old-fashioned ways in order to be different both from a world treasures beauty to an excess and the other that repudiates it.
+Milan Kundera’s The Unbearable Lightness of Being proposes evidence for the thesis of harkening back to old-fashioned ways to escape both the world that treasures beauty to excess and the world that repudiates it.

 On the significance of books for Tereza, the author writes: “[Books] not only offered the possibility of an imaginary escape from a life she found unsatisfying; they also had a meaning for her as physical objects: she loved to walk down the street with a book under her arm.
 It had the same significance for her as an elegant cane for the dandy a century earlier.”

-Kundera expands on the comparison with the dandy, explaining that there’s actually no likeness between Tereza and a dandy; the dandy’s identity is largely built around being perfectly attuned with the times, or the style and fashion of the time.
-Tereza, on the other hand, is reading books in the ’60s and ’70s, a time during which, according to the author, reading books was already no longer trendy.
+Kundera expands on the comparison with the dandy, explaining that there’s actually no likeness between Tereza and a dandy.
+The dandy’s identity is largely built around being perfectly attuned with the times.
+Tereza, on the other hand, is reading books in the ’60s and ’70s, when, according to the author, reading books was already no longer trendy.

-Tereza’s idea of being a “dandy” has nothing to do with being modern or up to date with modernity; in fact, it opposes this very idea by harkening back to old fashioned ways.
+Tereza’s idea of being a “dandy” has nothing to do with being modern.
+In fact, it opposes this very idea by harkening back to old fashioned ways.
 She longs to differentiate herself from the crowd – a crowd that is visible – and would rather be part of a secret brotherhood of lonely intellectuals

-Interestingly, her inability to belong to her times coincides with another major character trait of hers, that defines her all throughout The Unbearable Lightness of Being – her inability to live in the moment.
+Interestingly, her inability to belong to her times coincides with another major character trait of hers.
+A character trait that defines her all throughout The Unbearable Lightness of Being – her inability to live in the moment.